xp44mm/Notebook/F#/Applied Object-Oriented Programming.md

 ### The Observable Module

 Using events as a way to make class types proactive and notify others when particular events occur is helpful.
-However, events in F# don’t have to be associated with a particular class, much like functions in F# don’t have to be members of a particular class.
+However, events in F# don't have to be associated with a particular class, much like functions in F# don't have to be members of a particular class.

 The `Observable` module defines a series of functions for creating instances of the `IObservable<_>` interface, which allows you to treat events like first-class citizens much like objects and functions.
 This way you can use functional programming techniques like composition and data transformation on events.